psychemedia/pentrich-uprising/events-1816.md

 " I further engage that the corpse shall not be halted or detaied at any other place, between Leicester and Basford, than the following:-

-" To bait ome hour at Rothtley-House'.
+" To bait one hour at Rothley-House'.

 " To put up for the night or bait at Costock.